rmbolger/Posh-ACME/docs/Plugins/GoDaddy.md

 The Key is used with the `GDKey` string parameter and the Secret is used with the `GDSecretSecure` SecureString parameter.

+!!! warning
-*NOTE: The `GDSecret` parameter is deprecated and will be removed in the next major module version.
-Please migrate to the Secure parameter set.*
+    The `GDSecret` parameter is deprecated and will be removed in the next major module version.
+If you are using it, please migrate to the Secure parameter set.

 ```powershell
 $pArgs = @{